Interstellar-Network/Interstellar-Book/src/GCF_pipeline_detailed.md

-# Detailed Pipeline for Display Circuits
+# Detailed Pipeline for Display Circuits Production

 This is the Garbled Circuits generation detailed pipeline for the Transaction Validation screen use case.